Customer Lifetime Value (LTV) KPI

 5. Loyalty and rewards programs

-Loyalty and rewards programs enhance CLV by encouraging repeat purchases and deepening engagement.
-These programs provide incentives, like discounts, points, or exclusive perks, that motivate customers to keep buying from your brand.
-Statistics even show that 75% of consumers are more likely to stick with brands that offer loyalty programs.
+Loyalty programs increase CLV by encouraging repeat purchases and deepening emotional connection to your brand.
+75% of consumers say they're more likely to stay with brands that offer loyalty rewards.

 6. Pricing strategies